The Phantom (1996 film): Filming

 Filming began on October 3, 1995, in Los Angeles at Greystone Park.
 For the exterior of the Palmers' English-style manor the mansion of Playboy magazine's Hugh Hefner, a longtime fan of the Phantom, was used.

 The Los Angeles Zoo in Griffith Park doubled for New York City's Central Park Zoo, the setting for a chase sequence.
 Shooting continued on Hollywood studio backlot streets that recreated the 1938 version of New York City.
 Over fifty vintage cars were used on the streets, and four hundred extras costumed in authentic period clothing were employed.

 In October, the production traveled to Thailand for seven weeks of filming there, with the country doubling as the Phantom's fictional home country Bengalla.
 Action scenes such as the Phantom saving a boy from a collapsing rope bridge were filmed here.
 Production designer Paul Peters changed a deserted warehouse in the town Krabi into a large sound stage, where the Phantom's Skull Cave abode was erected, including his Chronicle Chamber, vault, and radio and treasure rooms.

-In December, the crew traveled to Australia, where production occupied eight sound stages at the Village Roadshow Studios in Brisbane, Queensland.
+In December, the crew traveled to Australia, where production occupied eight sound stages at the Village Roadshow Studios on the Gold Coast, Queensland.
 At Stage 5, the Singh Pirates Cave was constructed, constituting the largest interior setting ever built in the country.
 The New York offices of Xander Drax were constructed on Stage 6.
 Filming in Queensland also took the production to the Brisbane City Hall, where the interior lobby was redecorated to resemble a New York museum, where Kit Walker finds one of the three Skulls of Touganda.
 Manor Apartment Hotel in Brisbane was used as a stand in for a New York skyscraper.

 On the final day of shooting, the production relocated to Los Angeles, California to complete a scene that would ultimately end up deleted from the final cut of the film, where the Phantom wrestles a lion.
 Filming concluded on February 13, 1996.

-Many scenes developing the romance between the Phantom/Kit Walker and Diana Palmer were cut in order to make the film more fast-paced.
+Many scenes developing the romance between the Phantom and Diana Palmer were cut in order to make the film more fast-paced.
 An action scene featuring the Phantom fighting a snake was also cut.
 A scene with the Phantom and his horse Hero rearing in the sunset was cut out of the film, but shown at the end of the 1996 A&E documentary The Phantom: Comic Strip Crusader.